From the live session: installing an add-on, start to finish

 context/memory/fact/tech-stack.yaml ✓ Tools and platforms

-mind/content/voice-guide.md ✓ How you sound in writing
+heart/content-hub/voice-guide.md ✓ How you sound in writing

 The scan gave you one file (your root file draft).
 The onboarding creates ten.
 Together, they mean your root system knows your values, your methodology, your voice, your rhythms, your tools, your goals, and who matters to you.
 That is the foundation everything else builds on.